 Am I the only one who cooks all the dishes featured in the blog?
 No, my husband and daughters cook too.

 My husband, Speedy, comes from a family of artists.
 Like most of his siblings, he can draw and paint pretty well.
 He grew up with seriously good food too.
 His mom’s a great cook, she cooked a lot of meat for her family and that made Speedy one of the most carnivorous persons I have ever met in my life.
 He’s particularly obsessed with lechon kawali.

 Speedy does most of the cocktail drinks here as well as the most outrageously carnivorous concoctions you can imagine.
 He bakes bread too.
 He’s not a fan of pasta and he considers all meatless dishes to be side dishes.
 He says he’s on keto diet right now but he can’t resist rice when we’re having adobo or sinigang.
 He’s also into soap-making these days.

 See the Daddy Cooks! archive for a list of Speedy’s recipes.

 Our firstborn, Sam, is a photographer.
 Ironically or not, she does not like to have her photos taken.
-This is a rare one from a time she tried fishing.
-Here’s another taken at one of her exhibits.
+This is a rare one from a mother-daughter trip to Hanoi.
 Like her father, she can paint.
 Watercolor is her best medium but she occasionally does oil too.